litinoveweedle/hassio-addons-dev/taptap/DOCS.md

 ### Option: `taptap_moudule_names`

-Comma separated list of the names you would like to see in Home Assistant in corresponding entities names.
+Comma separated list of the Tigo modules names you would like to see in Home Assistant in corresponding entities names.
 Enter in the same order as Ids.

 ### Option: `taptap_topic_prefix`